History, Training, Commissioning Health Care & Useful Contacts

 The students will ask you permission to confirm you are happy to see them.
 This is voluntary.
 Please feel free to decline if you are not happy with this, or ask to speak to one of the supervising doctors.

 The practice has been re-approved as a Training Practice which allows us to help develop the next generation of General Practitioners and Hospital Doctors.
 From August 2014 we have been training both GP Registrars and Foundation Year Doctors.
 These members of staff are qualified doctors and will introduce themselves to you and explain their role within the practice.
 These doctors rotate every 3-4months and move between different GP surgeries and hospital roles.
 Your feedback is helpful for their development.
 Being a training practice has helped our recruitment - in the last year we have recruited 3 local trainees.

 The practice is taking a lead role in GP commissioning within Cambridgeshire.

 Thistlemoor Medical Centre is a proud member of Cambridgeshire and Peterborough Clinical Commissioning Group.

 We are keen on helping develop the process and believe it will lead to improved, more resource efficient care for our patients and the people of Peterborough and Cambridgeshire.

 Thistlemoor is proud to be a member of the federation - Greater Peterborough Network.
 Greater Peterborough Network is the organisation set up by the Practices around the Greater Peterborough area.
-Dr Neil Modha is a Director of Greater Peterborough Network since stepping down as Accountable Officer from the CCG.
-We are pleased to announce that Dr Neil Modha has recently been announced as the new Chair of Greater Peterborough Network.
+Dr Neil Modha is the clinical lead and Chairman of Greater Peterborough Network since stepping down as Accountable Officer from the CCG in 2016.

 GPN website is: https://greaterpeterboroughgps.nhs.uk